swo/stats-book/stats.md

 use a cone hat to communicate with the mothership?), so $\hat{B}$ is an estimator for $B$.
 Of course, there isn't just one estimator for a value.
 I know plenty of people who are perfectly happy to guess that 3 is the right answer in statistics, so for them we might write $\hat{B} = 3$.
-(This is clearly a bad estimator, but we'll get to what "bad" means later.)
+This is clearly a bad estimator, but what does "bad" mean?

 [^systematically]: Why the scare quotes?
 Like in all frequentist statistics, we're stuck with assuming that we know the truth, finding the best answer